axltxl/hecatomb/README.md

 the screensaver before starting Quake II and reenables it after exiting the game.

-####The movement is fucked up!
+####The movement is screwed up!
 I can jump much higher and longer as it used to be!
 What's wrong?
 You're experiencing the Quake II version of the famous Q3A 125hz bug.
 When Quake II draws more than about 100 FPS the movement calculations go wrong and you can jump much higher.
 To solve this set `cl_maxfps` to about